 Like this article?
 Sign up for a free subscription to Luxury Daily's must-read newsletters.
 Click here!

-Related content: Chanel touts cosmetics line through insider beauty tip videos, Chanel serializes beauty tutorial video to uphold interest, Chanel reinterprets tweed to share codes with aspirational consumers, Chanel reignites interest in men’s fragrance with timely surf email, Chanel rejuvenates Chance fragrance interest via consumer interaction, Chanel explains founder’s calculated design with latest Inside Chanel chapter, leave a response, or trackback from your own site.
+Related content: Chanel touts cosmetics line through insider beauty tip videos, Chanel serializes beauty tutorial video to uphold interest, Chanel reinterprets tweed to share codes with aspirational consumers, Chanel reignites interest in men’s fragrance with timely surf email, Chanel rejuvenates Chance fragrance interest via consumer interaction, leave a response, or trackback from your own site.